When my wife Shelley and I bought our first house, I was excited to finally have a yard. I had visions of a garden with fruit and vegetables.

 Until that time, I had kept a fig tree alive for years.
 But I had no idea how to grow it and no suitable spot to keep a dormant fig tree over the winter.
 So the poor thing was gnarled and stunted.
 It looked like a bonsai and it never fruited.

-It wasn't long before I started cuttings from my gnarled and stunted tree, eager to make more.
+It wasn't long before I rooted cuttings from my gnarled and stunted tree, eager to make more.
 I bought a couple of plants too.

 That first house was a small, 1950s bungalow.
 With a small second washroom in the basement, it was a big step up in the world for a couple that had, until then, shared a single washroom.